 - Animals can stay in the shelter as long as they are healthy and mentally stable.

-- Animal control officers respond to calls from 8 a.m. until 10 p.m. daily.
+- Animal control officers respond to calls from 7AM until 6:30PM Monday through Friday, and they are on call for emergencies on evenings and weekends.
 They also assist in the shelter as needed.